wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A COOP (Continuity Of Operations) plan focuses on restoring an organization’s mission-essential functions (MEFs) at an alternate site and performing those functions for up to 30 days before returning to normal operations.
    <br /><br />

+### NIST SP 800-37

-800-34 RMF (Risk Management Framework) - to obtain cATO (continuous Authority To Operate):
+800-37 RMF (Risk Management Framework) - to obtain cATO (continuous Authority To Operate):
-   1. Categorize information system
+   1. Categorize information system based on impact FIPS 199 doc
-   2. Select security controls
+   2. Select a baseline set of security controls using FIPS 200, SP 800-30, SP  800-53
-   3. Implement security controls
+   3. Implement security controls SP 800-18, 800-34, 800-70
-   4. Assess security controls
+   4. Assess the effectivenss of security controls SP 800-53A
-   5. Authorize information system
+   5. Authorize the information system to operate SP-800-37
-   6. Monitor security controls
+   6. Monitor security controls for the protection they provide SP-800-37, SP-800-53A
    <br /><br />

 PROTIP: Notice that Categorize and Authorize refer to information systems.
 The rest refer to security controls.